tvheadend/tvheadend-documentation/docs/webui/dvr_failed.md

 Button       | Function
 -------------|----------
-**Delete**   | If clicked delete selected failed recordings you delete recordings.
-Before deleted show message: _Do you really want to delete the selection ?_ Answer Yes or No.
+**Delete**   | Delete the selected finished recording records **<u>and associated files</u>**.
+You will be prompted for confirmation.
-**Download** | Click this button to download the selected failed recordings to a local disk.
+**Download** | Download the selected finished recordings to local disk.
 You will be prompted to select the path for the saved file(s).
+**Help**     | Display this help page.

 ---

 ####Columns

-The columns have the following functions:
+The columns provide the following functions:

 **Details**
-: Show red status and blue icon “i”.
-After click on icon “i” you see info about select failed recordings.
+: Displays a red warning 'failed' status and a blue information (“i”) icon.
+  Click on the information icon to see further information about the selected recordings.

 ![Failed Recording Details](docresources/failedrecordings2.png)

 **Play**
-: Can play selected record in web browser by VLC Plugin or other external player.
+: Play the selected recording in your browser via the VLC Plugin or some other external player (dependent on there being enough of the failed recording to play, of course).

 **Title**
-: Showing title of record.
+: The title of the recording.

 **Episode**
-: Showing number episod of record.
+: The episode number of the record.

 **Scheduled Start Time**
-: Showing date and time when the recording was started.
+: The date and time when the recording was started.

 **Scheduled Stop Time**
-: Showing date and time when the recording was stoped.
+: The date and time when the recording was stopped.

 **Duration**
-: Showing how long it took the recording.
+: The total duration of the recording.

 **File Size**
-: Showing size of file recording.
+: The size of the recording file on disk.

 **Channel Name**
-: Showing the name of the channel from which the recording was made.
+: The name of the channel from which the recording was made.

 **Creator**
-: Showing the name of the user who created the recording.
+: The name of the user who created the recording.

 **Schedule Status**
-: Showing the status info of record.
+: The status information of the recording.

 **URL**
-: Showing the URL of record.
+: The URL of the recording.